 The Company is continuing to advance its core asset - Cerro Las Minitas - a silver-lead-zinc property located in Durango State, Mexico.
-The property is a large land position and lies within the prolific Faja de Plata (Belt of Silver) of north central Mexico.
-On May 14, 2015, the Company granted Electrum Global Holdings L.P. ("Electrum") the right to earn an indirect 60% interest in the property by funding exploration and development expenditures of US \$5,000,000 over a maximum 48 month period.
-During November 2016, Electrum accelerated and completed this funding and earned an indirect 60% interest in the property.
+The property is a large land position and lies within the prolific Faja de Plata (Belt of Silver) of north central Mexico with the Company owning an indirect interest of 40% along with joint venture partner Electrum Global Holdings L.P. ("Electrum") which owns an indirect 60% interest.